JohnSantosuosso/officer_arrest_tracker/README.md

       ```$git clone git@github.com:JohnSantosuosso/officer_arrest_tracker.git```

  5. **Open the repository in your preferred IDE.
-If you are using VSCode, use the code command shown below.
-See my post on IDEs for additional information.**
+If you are using VSCode, use the code command shown below.**

      ```$code```